haydar-EG/hedeya-ecommerce/backend/README.md

-# Hedeya Backend API
+# Kido Land Backend API

-A RESTful API server for the Hedeya e-commerce platform built with Express.js and Node.js.
+A RESTful API server for the Kido Land e-commerce platform built with Express.js and Node.js.

 ## Features